hashicorp/vault/website/source/docs/auth/cert.html.md

 `cert` backend, configure each with one CA/CRL, and have clients connect to the appropriate mount.

+In addition, since the backend does not fetch the CRLs itself, the CRL's designated time to next update is not considered.
+If a CRL is no longer in use, it is up to the administrator to remove it from the backend.

 ## Authentication

 ### Via the CLI